jordanbean-msft/b2c-with-custom-claim/README.md

 You can use the Microsoft Graph API to back-populate all existing users.
 You can set the value of the **custom claim** on each user so they get the same unique identifier they had in the previous identity system.

-In order to do this, you must use a service principal that has at least **User.ReadWrite.All** so you can create the user profiles programatically.
+In order to do this, you must use a service principal that has **Directory.ReadWrite.All** so you can create the user profiles programatically & query the directory for any other information.

 Since we are running this back-population programatically, we can use [client credential grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to allow our script or Postman to create the users.